ivartj/c-intro/README.md

 performant programming language that is easily adapted to a variety of computer architectures (such as x86, x86-64, PowerPC, ARM and SPARC).
-It is used in the foundations of most modern software, such as operating systems and Java runtimes.
+It is used in the foundations of most modern software, such as operating systems and programming language implementations.
 It lacks many modern innovations such as a built-in object system and garbage collection.

 The lack of garbage collection means that you manually allocate and free additional memory used by the process through functions.
 If a